Skip to main content

 New Zealand policy frameworks

 New Zealand is a signatory to the United Nations Framework Convention on Climate Change (UNFCCC) Paris Agreement and has committed to reduce GHG emissions by 30 per cent below 2005 levels by 2030.
-See Ministry for the Environment website.
+Visit the Ministry for the Environment website.

 The Climate Change Response Act (CCRA), including the Climate Change Response (Zero Carbon) Amendment Act 2019 creates a legal framework for New Zealand to develop policies to: